DNLHC/glance.nvim/README.md

 ### before_open

 Runs after getting the results and before opening the window.
-Can be used to alter the default opening behavior or to modify the results like filter out the unwanted locations
+Can be used to alter the default opening behavior or to modify the results (for example: filter out the unwanted locations)

 **Important**: This is a blocking hook which means glance will not open unless you call the `open` callback.

 Examples:

-Don't open glance when there is only one result but jump directly to that location instead
+Don't open glance when there is only one result instead jump to that location

 ```lua
 hooks = {